wp-plugins/woocommerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-predictive-search/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.1 - 2012/08/03 =
+* Fix: Show the 6 results with 100 characters of product description by default when no value is present  in Widget control and Admin panel
+* Fix: Change z-index for search box from 1001 to 99 so that themes nav bar dropdowns slide over it instead of behind the search box
+* Feature: Hide the description when enter 0 as the number of description characters in the sidebar widget and Admin panel.
+* Feature: Show first thumb image in product gallery if the product does not have feature image.

 = 1.0 - 2012/08/01 =
 * Initial release.